crumblingstatue/FloweysTimeMachine/research/README.md

 Two files named `file0` and `file9` also get created.
 They are two identical files at this time.
 The initial state can be found here in the `research/` directory as `file0_init`.
+The description table can be found as `savefile.md`.